jonescompneurolab/hnn/installer/windows/docker-toolbox.md

 ## Prerequisite: hardware virtualization features

 Nearly all PC's have this feature, but it may not be enabled by default.
 If not already enabled, it may be necessary to manually set these through your PC manufacturer's BIOS settings.
 However, if Docker cannot turn this feature on from its installer, you may need to reboot your computer and change your PC manufacturer's BIOS settings.
-You can check whether it is enabled from the Task Manger.
+You can check whether it is enabled from the Task Manager.
 The picture below shows that hardware virtualization is disabled and will need to be manually enabled in the BIOS.

   <img src="install_pngs/virtualization_disabled.png" width="600" />